10 of the best things to see and do in Glencoe

 Hiking is the main attraction of this jaw dropping mountainous landscape.
 Both sides of the A82 are lined by the towering peaks which contain dozens of Munros making it a hillwalkers paradise

-As there are so many peaks to climb, you could easily spend a week here and combine it with a short trip up the A82 to Fort William to explores some of the other more popular parts of the Scottish Highlands.
+As there are so many peaks to climb, you could easily spend a week here and combine it with a short trip up the A82 to Fort William to explore some of the other more popular parts of the Scottish Highlands.

 10 best things to do in Glencoe